Last Updated: September 2018

 external pumps tend to be more energy efficient

 they last a lot longer than submersibles

 they cost less to operate over a long period of time

 the parts are cheaper to buy than submerged pumps.

 For these reasons when choosing a product it’s advised to go with an external pond pump, if possible.

 You might find that decision saves you a lot of time and money.

-Submersible pumps will tend to have a shorter life than external pumps.
-Most of them will last for a little over a year because they are sitting in the middle of the pond and are absorbing dirt and pond filth all of the time.
+Be aware that if your buying a cheap submersible pump, they tend to have a shorter life than external pumps.
+Most of them will last for a little over 1 year because they’re sitting in the middle of the pond and absorbing dirt and pond filth all of the time.
 This eventually causes wear on the pond pump and causes it to have a shorter life than an external pond pump.